 “It always seems impossible, until it’s done.” – Nelson Mandela

-Why Would We Give a Rifle to a Kid
+Why Would We Give a Rifle to a Preteen?

 We also don’t what a firearm that is so costly to shoot that it eats up so much of the kids’ spending money that they don’t want to shoot.

-Data from the IHEA shows those that must travel 40 minutes or more to shoot will not continue the sport.
-If you have a rifle that can be safely shot into a bullet trap and is quiet enough to not disturb the neighbors (and is permissible by local ordinance) so parent and child could make it a daily routine to share shooting together the sport will last a lifetime.
+Data from IHEA shows those that must travel 40 minutes or more to shoot will not continue the sport.
+If you have a rifle that can be safely shot into a bullet trap and is quiet enough to not disturb the neighbors (and is permissible by local ordinance) the parent and child could make it a daily routine to share shooting together.
+These memories of the sport will last a lifetime.
 (I am currently writing an article on low cost, easy, quiet, and safe home indoor shooting ranges which I will post soon).